Male Pattern Baldness: Stages, Causes & Treatments

 You will experience further hair loss, including in the areas around your temple.
 Sections on either side can disappear or become even thinner.

 Your condition has reached its peak.
 The top of your scalp may suffer complete baldness, and you may only have small amounts of hair on either side or the back of your head.
+This stage can also be referred to as crown male pattern baldness, as this area becomes completely bald.

 Is pattern baldness genetic?